Get

 3. Quiet/Hush

 There are few things more obnoxious than hearing a doorbell ring on TV and then having to listen to your dog lose their mind for the next 5 minutes.
-It’s even more obnoxious when there’s someone at your front door and your dog won’t stop barking while you try to talk to them.
-Training your dog “quiet” or “hush” is intended to train your dog to stop making noise, especially if that noise is excessive barking.
+It’s even more obnoxious when there’s someone at your front door, and your dog won’t stop barking while you try to talk to them.
+Training your dog to “quiet” or “hush” is intended to train your dog to stop making noise, especially if that noise is excessive barking.

 To Teach It: